DataWorld892/Excel-Projects/Vrinda Store/README.md

 ### Steps followed:

-- Data Extraction: Data was extracted in form of Excel(.XLSX) sheet.
-- Data cleaning: This will ensure accuracy and reliability of raw data.
-Inconsistent values and NULL entries were fixed.
+- Data cleaning: Verify data for any missing values and anomalies.
-- Data Processing: Two columns ‘Age Group’ and ‘Month’ were added for deeper analysis of dataset.
+- Data Processing: Create two columns ‘Age Group’ and ‘Month’ for deeper analysis of dataset.
-- Data analysis: Pivot Tables were created for uncovering patterns and trends.
+- Data analysis: Create a Pivot tables for uncovering patterns and trends.
-- Data Visualization: Various Charts, graphs and slicers were created for visualizing the key insights.
+- Data Visualization: Create various Charts, graphs and slicers for visualizing the key insights.

 ### Insights